hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 FAQ:

 Q: Why did you upload an EFI of Opencore for the A515-55?
 A: I found that many people haven't hackintoshed the A515-55 and I wanted to try it.
-I also wanted to upload it for people to try and use it to see if they can work with it.
+I also wanted to upload it for people to try and use it for hackintoshing their systems.

 Q: What OS do you recommend for fixing up things for this EFI?
-A: I do recommend having an existing macOS installation to edit bits and pieces of these.
+A: I do recommend having an existing macOS installation to edit bits and pieces of the EFI.
 Things needed to change by you will be below.

 Q: What version of Opencore and model of Aspire A515-55 is recommended for this?
 A: The version of Opencore used on the Aspire A515-55 is 0.7.2 (latest as of 7 sep 2021) & the model of A515-55 that I recommend using is an Intel Ice lake model of the Aspire 5.